DataAccess2020/2020-Capstone_project_Jacopo/README.md

 <tr>
 <td>

-You are reading Jacopo Malatesta's capstone project for the Data Access and Regulation course of the Data Analytics for Politics, Society and Complex Organizations Master program, University of Milan.
-This small research aims to gain insights into the content of tweets regarding the 2020 Democratic Party presidential primaries.
-In order to do so, Twitter data, including both tweets about the candidates and tweets by the candidates, have been scraped and analyzed through basic text analysis and sentimental analysis tools.
+You are reading Jacopo Malatesta's capstone project for the <i>Data Access and Regulation</i> course of the Data Analytics for Politics, Society and Complex Organizations Master program (University of Milan).
+This small research aims at gaining insight into the Twitter content regarding the 2020 Democratic Party presidential primaries.
+In order to achieve this, Twitter data, including both tweets about the candidates and tweets by the candidates, have been scraped and analyzed with basic text analysis and sentimental analysis tools.

 ![A screenshot of one of the scripts](screenshot.png)
 <p align="right">